The Browser Content Toolbox is only available if you're running Firefox in multiprocess mode.

 To open the Browser Content Toolbox, you'll need to:

 - have multiprocess Firefox enabled: open the "Preferences" page, select "Enable E10S (multi-process)", and restart.
-As a visual indicator that you're running multiprocess Firefox, the titles of remote tabs are underlined.

 - enable the "chrome and add-on debugging" and "remote debugging" options in the Firefox Developer Toolbox Options

 You should now see an item labeled "Browser Content Toolbox" in the Developer submenu in the Firefox Menu (or Tools menu if you display the menu bar or are on OS X).
 It opens in a separate window:

 If you've used the Firefox Developer Tools before, this should look pretty familiar.